mikevansighem/dropbox-backup/README.md

 or trigger uploads to Dropbox via script as you would with any other Home Assistant service.

-This add-on is heavily based on [Dropbox Sync](https://github.com/danielwelch/hassio-dropbox-sync) from [Daniel Welch](https://github.com/danielwelch).
-Major thanks for his initial work!
+This add-on is inspired by [Dropbox Sync](https://github.com/danielwelch/hassio-dropbox-sync) from [Daniel Welch](https://github.com/danielwelch).
+Major thanks for his work!

-The add-on uses the [Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader) bash script to upload files to Dropbox.
-It requires that you generate an access token via the Dropbox Web UI, which must be added to this add-on's configuration via the Home Assistant UI (see below for further details).

 ## ⤵️ Installation